Skip to main content

 Breath Work

 In my 30’s I was introduced to the Pranayama (breath work) aspect of yoga by an Indian, Catholic, Priest I was working with in the UK.
 As a Christian, I found that the pranayama breathing techniques are an aid to quietening the mind and helping to cease the internal dialogue thus aiding meditation and assist in listening to that quiet voice inside.
 None of the styles of yoga I had practised before becoming a Yoga Instructor had focused much on pranayama (breathing techniques).
-Like my students, I have found the benefits of regular pranayama, especially the advanced breathing techniques such as Kapalabhati, to be a real asset to our busy lives, and I incorporate them into most classes.
-Pranayama has huge benefits for physical and mental health as breath work, acts as a natural cleanser of the internal organs and can also assist with weight loss, when practised regularly alongside a nutritious diet.
+Like my students, I have found the benefits of regular pranayama, especially the advanced breathing techniques such as Kapalabhati, to be a real asset to our busy lives, and I incorporate them into all classes.
+Pranayama has huge benefits for physical and mental health as breath work acts as a natural cleanser of the internal organs and can also assist with weight loss, when practised regularly alongside a nutritious diet.
 Breath work has such a positive impact on our well being and we can choose how we breathe to aid a feeling of inner peace and, lets’ face it, peace is all any of us want in life.
 Our brain function is impacted upon by our breath and has a fundamental impact on our hormones, which send signals to our brain and, influences the bio chemistry of the brain.
 Paying attention to our breath can support our long term physical and mental health.
 The brain is a biological reactor to what is going on around us.
-Breath work helps support the recovery from trauma, so, stop being a hamster on a treadmill and get in touch with your breath.
+Breath work helps support the recovery from trauma, so to support you, get in touch with your breath.

 Meditation and Mindfullness